VA Sleep Apnea Ratings: 2025 Proposed Changes (and Current Rules)

 If treatment is ineffective or unusable due to comorbidities and leads to organ damage, a veteran may qualify for a 100% disability rating.

-How Will These Changes Impact Veterans?
+How Will These Proposed Changes Impact Veterans?

 Veterans Already Receiving a Sleep Apnea Rating

-Veterans Filing New Claims After April 2025
+Veterans Filing New Claims

-Veterans who file new sleep apnea claims after April 2025 will be evaluated under the new criteria.
 This means that simply receiving a CPAP prescription will not be enough to secure a 50% rating.
-Veterans will need additional medical evidence to demonstrate that their treatment is ineffective or that they cannot use the prescribed treatment due to other comorbid conditions.
+Veterans will need additional medical evidence to demonstrate that their treatment is ineffective or that they cannot tolerate the prescribed treatment due to other comorbid conditions.

 Veterans Requesting an Increased Rating